 On 9th December the British Prime Minister, John Major, announces to the House of Commons that Prince Charles and Princess Diana had agreed to separate.

-Responding to pleas from the United Nations and humanitarian agencies, President Bush sends more than 20,000 US troops (mostly marines) to Somalia to deliver food to the nation's starving.
+On the same day, responding to pleas from the United Nations and humanitarian agencies, US President George Bush sends about 25,000 US troops (mostly marines) to Somalia to deliver food to the nation's starving.

 The Sun newspaper publishes the Queen's "annus horribilis" Christmas speech on 23rd December, two days ahead of its scheduled broadcast on the BBC.
 The BBC carries out an investigation but the source of the leak is never discovered.